-YOU CAN LEARN ANSYS IN MECHANICAL BASE; Click And Start To Learn ANSYS!
+YOU CAN LEARN ANSYS® IN MECHANICAL BASE; Click And Start To Learn ANSYS®!

-You will learn how to define acceleration value to a body in ANSYS Mechanical at the end of this text.
+You will learn how to define acceleration value to a body in ANSYS® Mechanical at the end of this text.

-In this example we define our acceleration value as components.
-We entered our acceleration values to X, Y and Z coordinates as 5, 10 and 15 m/s^2 values respectively as shown in red box above.
-Also you see the resultant of acceleration in the shape of yellow arrow as shown by red arrow.
+In this example, we define our acceleration value as components.
+We entered our acceleration values to X, Y and Z coordinates as 5, 10, and 15 m/s^2 values respectively as shown in the red box above.
+Also, you see the result of acceleration in the shape of a yellow arrow as shown by the red arrow.

-So defining acceleration to bodies in ANSYS Mechanical is easy like that.
+So defining acceleration to bodies in ANSYS® Mechanical is easy like that.